Rot-Baron13/hugo-ananke-forestry/content/about/_index.md

 ---
-title: About
+title: À propos
-description: 'A few years ago, while visiting or, rather, rummaging about Notre-Dame, the author of this book found, in an obscure nook of one of the towers, the following word, engraved by hand upon the wall: —ANANKE.'
+description: 'Welcome on my second website, this one is specially for me and my futur works in web design. '
-featured_image: ''
+featured_image: "/images/prequel.png"

 ---
 {{< figure src="/images/Victor_Hugo-Hunchback.jpg" title="Illustration from Victor Hugo et son temps (1881)" >}}